kawaiipantsu/recon/README.md

 # Recon scripts
 Just a quick list of the current recon scripts and a direct link to the text file.
 - [recon-update](docs/recon-update.txt) - Update the recon scripts from GIT
-- [ctrecon](docs/ctrecon.txt) - Do recon on domain names, almost like AXFR
+- [recon-ct](docs/recon-ct.txt) - Do recon on domain names, almost like AXFR
+- [recon-ntoo](docs/recon-ntoo.txt) - Comming!
+Lookup danish phone number and get Operator